git-moss/ConvertWithMoss/README.md

 description and keywords) if supported by the format.
 If the source format does not support the information a guessing algorithm is applied to the name.

-Furthermore, samples can be grouped into velocity layers and key ranges.
+Furthermore, samples can be grouped into groups and key ranges.
 Each sample can have 1 or no loop and parameters for pitch and different playback parameters.